 2. Involves a central bank or not

 Circulation of fiat currency is done by a bank and all transactions go through a bank.
-Cryptocurrency works directly and doesn’t require a bank.
+Cryptocurrency works directly and doesn’t require a bank or financial institution.

 3. Common examples